chonnikan-aue/spaceman/docs/proposal.md

 > first prior

 - have single mode and multiplayer mode
-- in multiplayer mode, it will have two seperate window for each player.
-In the first player's window, the second player will think of a word for first player to guess and vice versa.
+- in multiplayer mode, each player have separate word and game window to play but in the same timer
-- in multiplayer mode will ask player's name before play the game
+- player type their name before play the game
-- have scoreboard for multiplayer mode, only show who wins (e.g, A wins B)
+- have scoreboard for multiplayer mode

 > second prior